yanzhen4/yanzhen4.github.io/_pages/about.md

 ======
 I was born and raised in Beijing, China.
 I graduated from The High School Affiliated to Renmin University of China.

 In my free time, I enjoy playing basketball.
-I was a member of my high school basektball team.
+I was a member of my high school basketball team.